QuickBooks Self-Employed Review: Features & Pricing in 2023

 An easier way to categorize your transactions is by using the mobile app.
 You can categorize your expenses with a swipe—swipe left to categorize it as business and swipe right for personal.

 Tip: Any payments from your bank account not related to your business should be categorized as personal expenses so that they aren’t deducted from your tax return.
-For example, you will want to classify a mortgage or rent payment as a personal expense.
+For example, you’ll want to classify a mortgage or rent payment as a personal expense.

-There’s no law preventing a Schedule C business from paying personal expenses out of their business checking account—but an IRS audit will go much more smoothly if you keep personal activity out of your business.
+There’s no law preventing a Schedule C business from paying personal expenses out of their business checking account, but an IRS audit will go much more smoothly if you keep personal activity out of your business.
 It’s better to keep business and personal activity in separate checking accounts with a periodic transfer from your business checking account to your personal account as needed for personal expenses.
-For other helpful tips, see our bookkeeping and accounting tips for small businesses.
+For other helpful practices, see our bookkeeping and accounting tips for small businesses.

 QuickBooks Self-Employed allows you to classify income and expenses using categories that align with the IRS Schedule C, such as utilities, legal fees, and commissions.
 Once this information is entered, you can view and print a summary of your taxable income and expenses, which can take some of the guesswork out of filing your taxes.
 If your plan doesn’t include the Tax Bundle, you can use this summary to input your Schedule C information into a tax program of your choice manually.